Lipen/discrete-math-course/typst/hw3.typ

 #block(sticky: true)[*Part (b): Circuit Design*]

 + Find minimal Boolean expressions for each $g_i$.
-+ Design a binary-to-Gray circuit using only NAND and NOR gates.
++ Design a binary-to-Gray circuit using only NAND and/or NOR gates.
 + Count the gates.

 #block(sticky: true)[*Part (c): Reverse Conversion*]

 + Derive the Gray-to-binary conversion formula.
++ Prove that composing "binary $to$ Gray $to$ binary" yields the identity function.
 + Design a Gray-to-binary circuit using only NAND gates.
 + Compare circuit complexity for both directions.

 == Problem 8: Arithmetic Circuits

+Build fundamental arithmetic building blocks and combine them into more complex circuits.

 #block(sticky: true)[*Part (a): Half Subtractor*]